|Price||$170 List||$180 List||$70 List|

 Related: Buying Advice for Toasters

-Toasters are certainly a category where you can find phenomenal deals if you're willing to look hard enough.
+Toasters are a category where you can find phenomenal value if you look hard enough.
 Case in point, the BLACK+DECKER TR3500SD and AmazonBasics KT-3680 make incredibly toast and bagels, respectively, while selling for enticingly low prices.
 If you want truly exceptional performance, you'll enjoy some modest gains by spending extra on the likes of the Smeg, which made both the best toast and bagels in our testing.
 While this more expensive model proved to be superior, we think the vast majority of people will be perfectly happy with the performances of a much less expensive model (unless you're on an epic quest for the perfect bagel).

 Bread Toasting Quality